 JANE COATS ECKERT

-Ms. Eckert is currently the Chair of the Director's Advisory Council at Mass MoCA in North Adams, Mass and has served as the Secretary of the Fine Art Dealers Association (FADA).
-She is a partner in Coats Wright Art and Design in Carmel, Indiana and is the exclusive representative of the Realist painter, Eric Forstmann.
+Ms. Eckert is currently Chair of the President's Circle at Hancock Shaker Village in Pittsfield, Massachusettes.
+She has served as the Chair of the Director's Advisory Council at Mass MoCA in North Adams, MA and as the Secretary of the Fine Art Dealers Association (FADA).
+Litchfield Magazine recently named her as one of the "25 Most Influential People" for 2017 in Litchfield County, Connecticut.
+She is a partner in Coats Wright Art and Design in Carmel, Indiana and is the exclusive representative of the American Realist painter, Eric Forstmann.

 2016 "Master Realist, the art of Robert Cottingham" Butler Institute of American Art, Ohio